An easy tuna pasta bake recipe made with tinned tuna, sweetcorn, and penne pasta enveloped in a rich and creamy cheese sauce.

 🛒 Ingredient notes

-Pasta - a short pasta like penne, rigatoni, or fusilli works best.
-The hollows in the pasta hold the cheesy sauce nicely.
+Pasta - For this recipe, use a short pasta like penne, rigatoni, or fusilli, which are ideal as their hollows capture the cheesy sauce effectively.

-Cheese Sauce - made with butter, flour, milk, grated cheddar, dijon mustard, smoked paprika, salt, and pepper.
+Cheese Sauce - Prepared with butter, flour, milk, grated cheddar, Dijon mustard, smoked paprika, salt, and pepper.

-Sweetcorn - tinned sweetcorn or frozen sweetcorn can be used.
-If you're using frozen sweetcorn, add it to the pasta water for the last 5 minutes of cooking.
+Sweetcorn - You can use either tinned or frozen sweetcorn.
+If using frozen, add it to the boiling pasta water during the last 5 minutes of cooking.

-Parmesan - grated Parmesan sprinkled on top of the pasta bake before baking ensures a golden brown crispy topping.
+Parmesan - Top the pasta bake with grated Parmesan before baking to achieve a golden brown, crispy topping.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post